 Whether it surrounds operational efficiency, organisational collaboration and learning or customer satisfaction, it’s vital that knowledge management objectives are identified, constructed and then broken down into goals.

-Knowledge management is an investment that can take months, even years to get right, so its important goals are set initially and you have the tools in place to measure the results frequently throughout the knowledge management process.
+Knowledge management is considered a valuable investment, so its important goals are set initially and you have the tools in place to measure the results frequently throughout the knowledge management process.
 This prevents lack of control over the discipline and therefore helps you get the most out of it and quicker.

 It’s important to note that knowledge management software is an essential element of knowledge management opposed to a best practice.
 Without knowledge management software the discipline could not function.

-We know that knowledge management is key for businesses who wish to improve control, efficiency and customer satisfaction and that this is achieved through the use of knowledge management software.
+We know that knowledge management is key for businesses who wish to improve control, efficiency and customer satisfaction and that this is achieved by utilising knowledge management software.